 If you’ve been exposed to cannabidiol (CBD) products, chances are you’ve heard terms like CBD isolate, full-spectrum, and broad-spectrum products.
 These terms are used to describe the main forms of extracted CBD.

 The hemp industry is one of the most fastest-growing sectors in health.
 With laws relaxing on the use of the plant, we have seen many new hemp products that come to the market, including CBD products.
 The most popular kind of CBD product is CBD oil.
 But with so many different products that are available nowadays, the choice can be confusing and overwhelming.
-This article will help break down the difference between the main types of cannabidiol products.
+With Cannabiz Marketing Solutions on the rise, This article will help break down the difference between the main types of cannabidiol products.

 What is Cannabidiol?

 Cannabidiol (CBD) are plant compounds found naturally in the flowering tops of a cannabis plant.
 It’s one of the many phytocannabinoids used in practical applications.
 CBD and tetrahydrocannabinol (THC) are the two most well-known cannabinoids sourced primarily from either hemp or marijuana.